Six Flags New England: Former attractions

+Many former attractions were present since before the former Riverside Park (Massachusetts) was acquired by Premier Parks, LLC in 1996 and rebranded Six Flags New England in 2000.

 Six Flags Hurricane Harbor

 Hurricane Harbor is a water park located within Six Flags New England.
-The waterpark opened in 1997 as Island Kingdom and was rebranded Hurricane Harbor in 2003.
+The waterpark opened in 1998 as Island Kingdom and was rebranded Hurricane Harbor in 2003.
 It features a number of family-oriented rides as well as thrill rides.
-The most recent addition is Bonzai Pipelines added in 2013.
 For the 2020 season, Bonzai Beach is being expanded and renamed to Buccaneer Beach.
 This area is to include a larger bathhouse facility and a new pool.